Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/extra/README.md

-# Extract text and triggers from a PVA zip file
+# Extract text and triggers from a PVA zip file (Experimental)

 Super quick and dirty python code to see text content in a PVA bot zip file.
 Uses some simple regex queries to find content.